-The inference time of our model is 0.003 seconds/frame on a GPU and 0.21 seconds/frame on a CPU.
-Assuming a temporal stride of $\delta = 5$ frames, CPU based inference requires about 12.6 seconds on a 300 frame video shot, which is negligible as compared to the overall encoding time, which is of the order of $10^4$s for the same number of frames.
+The CPU inference time of our model was 5.91s per 3-frame chunk.
+Assuming a temporal stride of $\delta = 5$ frames, the total CPU inference time of a 300 frame video shot is about 120s, which is negligible as compared to the overall encoding time, which is of the order of $10^4$s for the same number of frames.

 The RCN-Hull model is also applicable when other quality metrics are chosen to construct the convex hulls.
 To demonstrate this point, we supplemented Table \ref{table:performance} with the results obtained by training the model on the convex hulls obtained using the MS-SSIM quality model.
 In this case, there are 54 candidate encode points, as shown in Fig. \ref{fig:msssim_likelihoods}.
 The MS-SSIM scores were converted to the dB scale ($\text{MS-SSIM}_{\text{dB}}= -10\log_{10}(1-\text{MS-SSIM})$), and bounded within the range [7-25] dB which corresponds to a similar practical quality range, as explained in Section \ref{subsec:prediction}.
 Table \ref{table:performance} shows that our proposed model attained similar levels of RD performance (columns 3-4) as well as computational performance (columns 5-6 and columns 7-8) when using both VMAF and MS-SSIM as the underlying perceptual quality model.